-Installing the Flight Battery (not included)
+Installing the Flight Battery

-- 1. Lower the throttle stick to the lowest position. - 2.
-Power ON the transmitter. - 3.
-Center all trims.
-For the included Spektrum DXe transmitter (RTF only), the trims are centered when you hear a higher pitched beep while pressing the trim button.
-Move the trim in both directions until you hear the high-pitched beep. - 4.
+- 2. Power ON the transmitter. - 3.
+Center all trims. - 4.
 Attach the hook material to the helicopter frame and the loop material to the flight battery. - 5.
 Install the flight battery on the helicopter frame.
-Secure the flight battery with a hook and loop strap.
+Secure the flight battery with the hook and loop strap.

-NOTICE: If the flight battery hook and loop strap is pulled too tight, it may result in a vibration or the tail rotor may drift to the right during flight.
+NOTICE: If the flight battery strap is pulled too tight, it may result in a vibration or the tail rotor may drift to the right during flight.
 If you experience either of these issues, loosen the strap slightly and fly again.